Fashion Image-to-Image Translation for Complementary Item Retrieval: Introduction

-In the second stage, \textit{\cgcrm} incorporates these generated samples to perform compatibility modeling and complementary item retrieval.
-Specifically, we model these tasks within the Composed Image Retrieval (CoIR) framework, which is dedicated to retrieve images using queries composed of multiple elements~\cite{DBLP:journals/tomccap/BaldratiBUB24, DBLP:journals/corr/abs-2312-12273, DBLP:conf/iccv/0002OTG21, feng2024improving}.
+In the second stage, \cgcrm incorporates these generated samples to perform compatibility modeling and complementary item retrieval.
+Specifically, we model these tasks within the Composed Image Retrieval (CoIR) framework, which is designed to retrieve images using queries composed of multiple elements~\cite{DBLP:journals/tomccap/BaldratiBUB24, DBLP:journals/corr/abs-2312-12273, DBLP:conf/iccv/0002OTG21, feng2024improving}.
 While previous works model the query by combining an input image and a textual description of the desired outcomes, our approach formulates the query by considering both the top and the template images.
 This results in a more precise modeling of item compatibility and improved retrieval performance.
 The structure of our model is depicted in \Cref{fig:cgcrm_Workflow}.
 By placing greater importance on the generated images compared to previous works in the fashion domain~\cite{DBLP:journals/ijon/LiuSCM20, DBLP:conf/ijcai/LiuSRNT020, DBLP:conf/www/LinRCRMR19}, this formulation motivates us to rely solely on visual information for the \cigm and \cgcrm models, distinguishing our approach from prior studies.

-Moreover, our proposed two-stage architecture is designed to be efficient and \textit{requires less training data} compared to existing approaches, due to the absence of the end-to-end training of the two models.
+Moreover, our proposed two-stage architecture is designed to be efficient and \textit{requires less training data} compared to existing approaches, because it does not require an end-to-end-training.
 To the best of our knowledge, while prior works in CoIR have predominantly focused on creating joint queries combining images with textual descriptions~\cite{DBLP:conf/iccv/BaldratiA0B23, DBLP:conf/cvpr/BaldratiBUB22a}, our work is the first to model CoIR using top images and templates as queries, performing compatibility modeling and complementary item retrieval.